 Of course, some Wiccans might claim that what is written against Wicca is harmful to them.
-They might even try a spell or ritual to undo what they consider to be harmful on this website.
+They might even try a spell or ritual to undo what they consider to be harmful on this web site.
 But the simple fact is, truth is independent of what we want and what we perceive.
 If truth were dependent upon what we wanted or hoped for, then truth would be as variable as clothing styles.
 It is either true or false that Jesus is the only way.
-It is either true or false that He physically rose from the dead as the eyewitnesses stated.
+It is either true or false that he physically rose from the dead as the eyewitnesses stated.

-Wicca on the other hand offers no historical resurrection, nor does it offer us a Savior who claimed to be God in flesh (John 8:58 with Exodus 3:14), who performed numerous miracles, who raised people from the dead, and rose from the dead himself (1 Cor.
+Wicca on the other hand offers no historical resurrection, nor does it offer us a savior who claimed to be God in flesh (John 8:58 with Exodus 3:14), who performed numerous miracles, who raised people from the dead, and rose from the dead himself (1 Cor.
 15:1-4).
 The truth of Christianity is tied to an event in history known as the crucifixion and resurrection of the Lord Jesus.
-In Him, Christians have access to truth and power which is far greater and far more potent than anything Wicca has to offer.
+In him, Christians have access to truth and power which is far greater and far more potent than anything Wicca has to offer.

 Just to set the record straight, I have studied Wicca through Wiccan books and have had many conversations with Wiccans, some who were priests.
 I have sought to be as accurate as possible in representing Wiccan teachings.
-However, if there is any error in the information I present here, I take responsibility for that error and upon documentation would be happy to make any corrections.
+However, if there is any error in the information I present here, I take responsibility for that error and upon documentation, would be happy to make any corrections.
 Second, I do not consider myself bigoted or hateful.
 I do not hate Wiccans, nor am I afraid of them.